Robinson Crusoé: Revivals

 Robinson Crusoé was revived at the Opéra-Comique in 1986–1987, in a production directed by Robert Dhéry.
 There were two casts: Robinson – Gérard Garino, Christian Papis; Sir William Crusoé – Fernand Dumont, Jean-Louis Soumagnas; Toby – Antoine Normand, Christian Papis; Jim Cocks – Jean-Philippe Marlière, Michel Trempont; Atkins – Michel Philippe; Vendredi – Cynthia Clarey, Sylvie Sullé; Edwige – Danielle Borst, Lucia Scappaticci; Suzanne – Eliane Lublin, Marie-Christine Porta; Deborah – Anna Ringart, Hélia T'Hézan.
 The conductors were Michel Tabachnik and John Burdekin.
+It was not seen again in Paris until December 2025, when a production by Laurent Pelly was mounted at the Théâtre des Champs-Élysées with Sahy Ratia in the title role, Julie Fuchs as Edwige, Adèle Charvet as Vendredi, Marc Mauillon as Toby and Laurent Naouri as Sir William, conducted by Marc Minkowski.

 Opera della Luna's 1994 production of the work toured and was revived at the Iford Arts Festival in 2004.
 The work was again presented at Sadler's Wells in 1995: British Youth Opera was conducted by Timothy Dean.
 Ohio Light Opera produced the work in 1996.
 In London there have been productions by the students of two conservatoires: the Guildhall School of Music and Drama (1988), with Susannah Waters as Edwige, and the Royal College of Music (2019).

 The first production in Russia took place in March 2022 by the Stanislavsky and Nemirovich-Danchenko Music Theatre directed by Alexander Titel and conducted by Arif Dadashev.